Distance-weighted Support Vector Machine: Distance-weighted Support Vector Machine

 \subsubsection{Summary}

-In summary, the hyperplane defined by $\omegav$ and $\beta$ is the main hyperplane that is useful for classification, and the one defined by $\omegav$ and $\beta_0$ is an axillary hyperplane which is useful for finding the \textit{best} direction.
+In summary, the hyperplane defined by $\omegav$ and $\beta_0$ is an axillary hyperplane which is useful for finding the \textit{best} direction, and the one defined by $\omegav$ and $\beta$ is the main hyperplane that is useful for search the intercept and for good classification performance.
 By the trick of allowing two intercept terms, we gain some flexibility and manage to get two hyperplanes to each do their own job.

 Empirically, nDWSVM can be used to approximate DWSVM, especially for low to moderate dimensions.
-Moreover, nDWSVM is very easy to implement, so long as the user has the implementations for both SVM and DWD.
-The differences between DWSVM and nDWSVM are that in the two-step prototype nDWSVM, the direction is determined \textit{only} by the DWD algorithm, and the intercept in nDWSVM is found from the projections given by the DWD direction.
-However, in DWSVM, the axillary hyperplane (concerning DWD) and the main hyperplane (concerning SVM) work together to find the optimal direction, while the classification duty is left to the main hyperplane only.
+Moreover, nDWSVM is very easy to implement, so long as the user has accessible implementations for both SVM and DWD (both are now available in R and MATLAB).
+The differences between DWSVM and nDWSVM are that in the two-step prototype nDWSVM, the direction is determined \textit{only} by the DWD algorithm, and the intercept is found by SVM based on the projections given by the DWD direction.
+However, in DWSVM, the axillary hyperplane (concerning DWD) and the main hyperplane (concerning SVM) work together to find the optimal direction.
 The optimization is done all at once in DWSVM.

+Between DWD and DWSVM, the latter inherits the direction of the former, and adopts a very effective intercept term from its SVM component.
+Compared with SVM, the DWSVM method has a direction that is much improved due to the DWD component.